-There is only one set of state for the tokeniser stage and the tree construction stage, but the tree construction stage is reentrant, meaning that while the tree construction stage is handling one token, the tokeniser might be resumed, causing further tokens to be emitted and processed before the first token's processing is complete.
+There is only one set of states for the tokenizer stage and the tree construction stage, but the tree construction stage is reentrant, meaning that while the tree construction stage is handling one token, the tokenizer might be resumed, causing further tokens to be emitted and processed before the first token's processing is complete.

-In the following example, the tree construction stage will be called upon to handle a "p" start tag token while handling the "script" start tag token:
+In the following example, the tree construction stage will be called upon to handle a "p" start tag token while handling the "script" end tag token:

 ... <script> document.write('<p>'); </script> ...

-The stream of Unicode characters that consists the input to the tokenisation stage will be initially seen by the user agent as a stream of bytes (typically coming over the network or from the local file system).
+The stream of Unicode characters that comprises the input to the tokenization stage will be initially seen by the user agent as a stream of bytes (typically coming over the network or from the local file system).
 The bytes encode the actual characters according to a particular character encoding, which the user agent must use to decode the bytes into characters.